On Neurodivergence and Otherness

 Rewards and Our Pursuit of Them

 The sensory system is hardwired into the body’s life force.
 But so, too, is something we may not think as much about: how hardwired we are to pursue, attain, consume, and evaluate rewards that motivate us in life.
 Rewards are the appealing, motivational parts of a stimulus (any object, event, activity, situation, or person).
 Being singled out for a job well done, smelling food being prepared in the kitchen, or a positive social experience like laughter can all activate the reward system, promoting feelings of wellbeing and social connection.
-At whatever level, small acts of kindness to receiving the Nobel Peace Prize, we want these rewards.
+At whatever level, from small acts of kindness to receiving the Nobel Peace Prize, we desire these rewards.
 Rewards can elicit positive reinforcers and vice versa — positive reinforcers are rewarding.

 Scientists in almost every discipline study reward systems in the animal kingdom.
 They tell us about our evolutionary choices and primitive drives to survive and propagate.
 Animals are motivated to repeat pleasure-seeking behavior: to sate hunger/thirst, to hunt prey or, if prey themselves, go into camouflage mode, run, climb trees, dig holes.
 And to attract mates.

-The Reward System
+The Reward and motivation System

 Reward Cognition, Anticipation, and Loops